raganwald/javascript-spessore/manuscript/markdown/mainmatter/9.mops/title.md

 A> ### In This Chapter
 A>
 A> In this chapter, we'll explore making metaobjects that encapsulate their own metaprogramming behaviour.
-In other words, we'll programm OO, using OO.
+In other words, we'll program OO, using OO.